-The Graduate Institute of Applied Linguistics offers specialized training that is unlike many other colleges and institutions.
-Our experienced faculty offer training in the fields of linguistics, language & culture learning, anthropology, literacy, translation, world arts, Islamic studies, and international service.
+Dallas International University offers specialized training that is unlike many other colleges and institutions.
+Our experienced faculty offer training in the fields of linguistics, language & culture learning, anthropology, literacy, translation, world arts, Abrahamic studies, and international service.
 Our 1300+ alumni are using this training to make an impact around the world!

 - 552 publications produced

-“The GIAL faculty members bring a wide range of practical field experience to share in the classroom, in addition to their academic expertise acquired through advanced studies.
-This contributes to a superior education, built on a strong academic foundation and empowered by practical understanding of how languages work.
-Our faculty members are available to discuss with students the personal aspects of field work as well.
+“Dallas International faculty members bring a wide range of practical field experience to share in the classroom, in addition to their academic expertise acquired through advanced studies.
+This contributes to a superior education, built on a strong academic foundation and empowered by a practical understanding of how languages work.
+Our faculty members are available to discuss with students the personal aspects of fieldwork as well.
 You are cordially invited to join the adventure of learning to communicate better cross-culturally.”

 - 1 BA degree program